Who’s afraid of utopianism?

 About the Author

-Anastasia Siapka is an FWO PhD Fellow at KU Leuven’s Centre for IT & IP Law (CiTiP).
+Anastasia Siapka is an FWO PhD Fellow (grant no. 1151621N/1151623N) at KU Leuven’s Centre for IT & IP Law (CiTiP).
 Her doctoral research evaluates the AI-driven automation of work from a neo-Aristotelian perspective.
 She was previously a research associate at CiTiP, carrying out ethical and legal research on emerging technologies, as well as a visiting researcher at King’s College London and the University of Edinburgh.

 This blog and its content are protected under the Creative Commons license and may be used, adapted, or copied without permission of its creator so long as appropriate credit to the creator is given and an indication of any changes made is stated.
 The blog and its content cannot be used for commercial purposes.